LumiFoundation/lacs/lacs.md

 This standard does not apply to:

-*   Complete games or applications.
+*   Complete video games or applications.
 *   Software tools or engines used for asset creation.

 ## 3. Classification Levels